aydini/MP-Traces/README.md

 ```

-## Capture packets
+## Capture packets at the webserver

-Before starting a set of experiments,
+Before starting a set of experiments start tcpdump at the webserver

+use -s66 option for capturing header size of 66B =14B for Ethernet + 20B for IP + 20B for TCP)
 ```
 outputFileName=`date +%F`-`date +%T`
 sudo tcpdump port 80 -i $interface -s 66 -w $outputFileName".pcap"